kadaster-labs/sensrnet-registry-backend/README.md

 ![Dependency Graph](docs/images/dependency-graph.png)

-Modules:
+#### Modules:

-- command > all command side code
-- events > event definitions
+- auth: Module to handle authentication.
+- command:
+    - Command controllers and features.
+    - Command, and handlers which generate events.
+- core: Event definitions, and supporting classes.
+- event-store: Interface to Eventstore.
+- health: Functionality to determine the application health.
-- query >
+- query:
-  - query processor to update the database projection
+  - Query processor to update the MongoDB projection.
-  - query controllers and query features
+  - Query controllers and features.
+- user: Module to administrate the application users.

-The runtime is defined by four Docker containers / `Dockerfile`s.
+The runtime is defined by multiple Docker containers / `Dockerfile`s.
 In case of scaling up or out, the `query processor` should be put in its own container (probably stays as a single container).

 ### Usage

 #### Standalone

 Eventstore:
-* Windows: EventStore.ClusterNode.exe --db ./db --log ./logs
+* Should be running.
+For instructions, view the [Eventstore Documentation](https://developers.eventstore.com/).

+MongoDB:
+* Should be running.
+For instructions, view the [MongoDB Documentation](https://docs.mongodb.com/manual/installation/).

 Backend App:
-* npm install
+* npm ci
 * npm start

 #### Containerized